 Again, I won’t hijack Jack’s story, so allow me now to turn this post back to this blog.

 We gave up our apartment in Paris last month.
 As I turned the key for the final time, I realized that I hadn’t paused for one last glance.
 It was over.
-It had been over for some time.
+It had been for some time.
 We stayed in Paris well beyond its expiration date because we had no where else to go.
 I wanted to return to the road full-time.
 I find a base stifling.
 Pat wanted a base.
 He finds our nomadic existence stifling.

 The compromise became Paris, but inertia is almost always a destructive life force.